RedisTimeSeries/RedisTimeSeries/docs/commands/ts.mget.md

 <details open>
 <summary><code>LATEST</code> (since RedisTimeSeries v1.8)</summary>

 is used when a time series is a compaction.
-With `LATEST`, TS.MGET also reports the compacted value of the latest possibly partial bucket, given that this bucket's start time falls within `[fromTimestamp, toTimestamp]`.
-Without `LATEST`, TS.MGET does not report the latest possibly partial bucket.
+With `LATEST`, TS.MGET also reports the compacted value of the latest (possibly partial) bucket, given that this bucket's start time falls within `[fromTimestamp, toTimestamp]`.
+Without `LATEST`, TS.MGET does not report the latest (possibly partial) bucket.
 When a time series is not a compaction, `LATEST` is ignored.

 The data in the latest bucket of a compaction is possibly partial.
-A bucket is _closed_ and compacted only upon arrival of a new sample that _opens_ a new _latest_ bucket.
-There are cases, however, when the compacted value of the latest possibly partial bucket is also required.
+A bucket is _closed_ and compacted only upon the arrival of a new sample that _opens_ a new _latest_ bucket.
+There are cases, however, when the compacted value of the latest (possibly partial) bucket is also required.
 In such a case, use `LATEST`.
 </details>

 <details open>